 On a Couchbase Server-cluster, certificates are managed and deployed hierarchically.
 The certificate with overall authority for the cluster is at the top of the hierarchy; and its authority is inherited by all certificates on lower tiers of the hierarchy.
 One certificate issues another certificate — thereby letting the new certificate inherit its own authority and occupy the tier immediately below itself — by the process of certificate signing.

 A two-tier certificate hierarchy is one where the CA certificate has itself issued a certificate directly for one or more identified entities — each of which could be an individual node within a cluster, or a client application that wishes to interact with the cluster.
-If the receiving system trusts the CA, then the identified entity is trusted.
-The CA, being at the top of this two-tier hierarchy, is often referred to as the Root CA.
+If a third party trusts a CA, then it will also trust an identified entity whose own certificate has been issued by that CA. The CA, being at the top of the two-tier hierarchy, is often referred to as the Root CA.